apache/causeway-site/content/getting-started/screenshots.md

             return "Already a dependency";
         }
         if(toDoItem == this) {
-            return
+            return "Can't set up a " +
-            "Can't set up a dependency to self";
+                   "dependency to self";
         }
         return null;
     }